 Maryland Public Television: MPT

-Maryland Public Television, which is commonly known by its familiar name "MPT", is a public television network that compromises six television stations that broadcasts throughout the entire state of Maryland as well as into the District of Columbia and parts of Delaware, Pennsylvania, Virginia, and West Virginia.
-MPT is the only state-wide broadcaster in Maryland.
+Maryland Public Television, which is commonly known by its familiar name "MPT," is a public television network that comprises six stations that broadcast throughout Maryland as well as into the District of Columbia and parts of Delaware, Pennsylvania, Virginia, and West Virginia.
+MPT is the only statewide broadcaster in Maryland.
 MPT is a member of the Public Broadcasting Service.

 Maryland Public Broadcasting Commission

-The Maryland Public Broadcasting Commission is an agency of the state of Maryland that holds MPT's broadcast licenses issued by the Federal Communications Commission.
-Established in 1966, the Commission is an 11-member body appointed by the governor and oversees the operations of MPT.
+The Maryland Public Broadcasting Commission is an 11-member body appointed by the governor of Maryland that holds MPT's broadcast licenses issued by the Federal Communications Commission.
+It is MPT's governing body.

 The MPT Foundation, Inc. is a private, nonprofit 501(c)(3) corporation established in 1981 to encourage increased funding for MPT and to receive donations and grants on MPT's behalf.
 The Foundation also safeguards MPT's endowment funds in an effort to insulate MPT from economic hard times.